looker-open-source/block-bqml-automl/README.md

 ## Building an Explore with the AutoML Block

 The installed Block provides a workflow template as part of an Explore to guide a business user through the steps necessary to create and evaluate AutoML models.
 As seen in the provided Explore `AutoML Tables: Census Income Predictions`, a user navigates through a series of steps to create and evaluate classification or regression models.
-A few examples of the workflow steps are:
+These are the workflow steps for an AutoML model:
 > <b>[1] AutoML: Input Data<br>
 > [2] AutoML: Name Your Model<br>
 > [3] AutoML: Select Training Data<br>
+> [4] AutoML: Set Model Parameters<br>
+> [5] AutoML: Create Model via SEND email<br>
+> [6] AutoML: Evaluation Metrics<br>
 > [7] AutoML: Predictions<br>
 > [8] AutoML: Feature Info</b>